erasmolpa/erasmolpa/README.md

 **Thanks for visiting my GitHub profile!** 😊

+⚠️ This account is for non-professional purpose.
+I'm one of those people who has 2 github accounts [erasmodominguezdc](https://github.com/erasmodominguezdc)

 Hi!!
 I'm Erasmo Domínguez.
 A passionate Platform / Backend Software Engineer from Canary Islands. 🏝️

 - 🦥  I´m a lazzy Engineer.
 That´s the main reason why i love to automate everything 🤓